In this lesson we’re going to cover:

 You’ve got a solid foundation to build out the details as you go

-One of our most prolific users, LA Creative really focused on getting the basics right first when they were starting creating their templates.
+One of our most prolific users, LA Creative really focused on getting the basics right first when they were starting creating their workflows.
 They recommend from experience, that you start small and build up your processes over time:

 What’s the ONE action you can take NOW to set yourself up for success in your business systemization journey?